ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/bt-plugins/conditions/DistanceTraveled.md

 ### **`transform_tolerance`**

-  Defined and declared in [Behavior-Tree Navigator](../../configuring-bt-navigator.md#behavior-tree-navigator).
+  Defined and declared in [Behavior-Tree Navigator][behavior-tree-navigator].

 ## Example